callstack-internal/react-native-visionos/README.md

 ## Contributing

-1. Follow the same steps as in the `New project creation` section.
+Prerequisites:
+- Download the latest Xcode (at least 15.2)
+- Install the latest version of CMake (at least v3.28.0)

-2. Checkout `rn-tester` [README.md](./packages/rn-tester/README.md) to build React Native from source.
+Check out `rn-tester` [README.md](./packages/rn-tester/README.md) to build React Native from the source.

+If `RNTester-visionOS` scheme is not showing up, click "New Scheme", which should be pre-populated with `RNTester-visionOS`.
+Build the app using Xcode.

 ## Release process